solidity-labs-io/forge-proposal-simulator/docs/guides/timelock-proposal.md

     }
     ```

 -   `run()`: Sets up the environment for running the proposal, and executes all proposal actions.
 This sets `addresses`, `primaryForkId`, and `timelock` and calls `super.run()` to run the entire proposal.
 In this example, `primaryForkId` is set to `sepolia` for running the proposal.
-Next, the `addresses` object is set by reading the `addresses.json` file.
+Next, the `addresses` object is set by reading the JSON file.
 The timelock contract to test is set using `setTimelock`.
 This will be used to check onchain calldata and simulate the proposal.
 For further reading, see the [run function](../overview/architecture/proposal-functions.md#run-function).

     ```solidity
     function run() public override {